amanialmutairi/Bright-Side-New/README.md

 [![Work in Repl.it](https://classroom.github.com/assets/work-in-replit-14baed9a392b3a25080506f3b7b6d57f295ec2978f6f33ec97e36a161684cbe9.svg)](https://classroom.github.com/online_ide?assignment_repo_id=426739&assignment_repo_type=GroupAssignmentRepo)
-# Hospital Booking System
+# Dental Clinic Booking System

 ## Introduction

-A hospital booking management system which can be accessible by both reception employees and patients.
-The patients can book their own appointments by choosing the date, time, serive & the physician they want.If the patient decided to delete an appointment, they will have to send a delete request to the reception employee.
+A dental clinic booking management system which can be accessible by both reception employees and patients.
+The patients can book their own appointments by choosing the date, time, service & the physician they want.
+Also, patients can view their bills through their profile and check each bill status.
+Furthermore, each patient can update their own profile.
 The reception employee can add, delete & change any appointment booked by patients.
-Also, when changing or deleting an appointment the reception employee will notify the patient through email.
+They can also view each patient booking details and how many appointment they have.
+Receptionist can create a patient account too. in receptionist dashboard they can view statistic details such as total earning, appointments per day and total patient registered.
+In dashboard there is a calendar view where receptionist can view all the appointments organized per day and hour.

 ## Requirememts